Predictable Forward Performance Processes: The Binomial Case: Predictable forward performance processes: A general definition

 \section{Predictable forward performance processes: A general definition}

-In this section, we define discrete-time predictable forward performance processes in a general market model.
-Starting from the next section, we will restrict the market setting to a binomial model with random parameters, and provide a detailed discussion on the existence and construction of such performance processes.
+In this section, we introduce the concept of discrete-time predictable forward performance processes in a general market model.
+Starting from the next section, we will restrict the market setting to a binomial model with random, dynamically updated, parameters, and provide a detailed discussion on the existence and construction of such performance processes.